History of the Governor-General

 Executive Council

-The Constitution Act 1986 empowers the governor-general to summon and dissolve Parliament.
+The Constitution Act empowers the governor-general to summon and dissolve Parliament.
 The governor-general also presides at meetings of the Executive Council (council members are Ministers of the Crown) and signs regulations (as Orders in Council) that implement government decisions that need legal force.

 Meetings are typically brief.
-In Governor-General Sir Denis Blundell's day (1972–7), the 'one cigarette rule' applied: after formal business, he could quiz ministers for as long as it took to smoke a cigarette.
+In Governor-General Sir Denis Blundell's day (1972–7), the 'one cigarette rule' applied: after formal business he could quiz ministers for as long as it took to smoke a cigarette.

 'Proceedings do not occupy more than ten minutes,' Governor Sir Arthur Gordon (1880–2) complained.
-'After the Council, the Premier frequently (but not always), comes to my room, for five minutes, and asks me (in a way which always irresistibly reminds me of the Lieutenant of the Tower asking a state prisoner whether he can in any way oblige him), whether there is anything I want done in the house, or garden'.
+'After the Council, the Premier frequently (but not always), comes to my room, for five minutes, and asks me, (in a way which always irresistibly reminds me of the Lieutenant of the Tower asking a state prisoner whether he can in any way oblige him), whether there is anything I want done in the house, or garden'.

 By convention, the governor-general must act on the advice of ministers who have the support of the House.
 They, in turn, must keep the governor-general informed about government business.
 He or she may encourage, warn and offer suggestions.

 The reserve powers (or the personal prerogative, as the governor-general's personal discretion is called) are confined to appointing or dismissing a prime minister, refusing a request to dissolve Parliament, forcing a dissolution of Parliament or refusing the royal assent to a bill where to grant it would be unlawful or would irreparably impair representative democracy.
 Listed that way, they sound impressive, but their exercise is, in all but exceptional circumstances, dictated by constitutional convention.
-On all other occasions, the governor-general follows the advice of cabinet ministers – politicians elected by the people.
+On all other occasions, the non-partisan governor-general follows the advice of Cabinet ministers – politicians elected by the people.

 How to cite this page

-'Modern duties', URL: https://nzhistory.govt.nz/politics/history-of-the-governor-general/modern-duties, (Ministry for Culture and Heritage), updated 5-May-2023
+'Modern duties', URL: /politics/history-of-the-governor-general/modern-duties, (Ministry for Culture and Heritage), updated 14-Jul-2014